Bray Wyatt: Death

-Rotunda died of a heart attack in his sleep at his home in Brooksville, Florida, on August 24, 2023, at the age of 36.
-His death was announced on X by WWE's chief content officer, Triple H, following a phone call he had received from Rotunda's father, Mike Rotunda.
-Rotunda had been dealing with an undisclosed illness since February, which was reportedly life-threatening.
+On August 24, 2023, Rotunda died of a heart attack in his sleep at his home in Brooksville, Florida, at the age of 36.
+His death was announced on X (formerly Twitter) by WWE's chief content officer, Triple H, following a phone call he had received from Rotunda's father, Mike, informing him of the news.
+Rotunda had been dealing with an undisclosed illness since that February, which was supposedly life-threatening.
 Just days before his death, reports were published stating that he was making progress in his recovery.
-Shortly after his death, it was revealed that the illness was due to an earlier COVID-19 infection, which had exacerbated a pre-existing heart condition.
-He had been hospitalized for a heart issue one week before his death, and was advised to wear a specialized vest containing a self-activating defibrillator; at the time of his death, he was not wearing the vest, which police found in his car.
+Shortly after his death, it was revealed that the illness was due to sleep apnea and not wearing his mask, which had exacerbated a pre-existing heart condition.
+He had been hospitalized for a heart issue one week before his death, and was advised to wear a specialized vest containing a self-activating defibrillator.
+At the time of his death, he was not wearing the vest, which police found in his car during their initial investigation.